7 Contact Form UX Mistakes That Cost You Enquiries (And How to Fix Them)

 Using Robotic, Non-Human Form Copy

-How to fix it: Rewrite your form copy to sound like a real person.
-Replace 'Enter your message' with 'Tell us a bit about your project'.
-Replace 'Submit' with 'Send My Enquiry' or 'Let's Talk'.
-Use field labels and placeholder text to guide users conversationally.
+How to fix it: Rewrite the copy to sound like a person.
+Replace "Enter your message" with "Tell us a bit about your project", and "Submit" with "Send My Enquiry" or "Let's Talk".
+Use labels and placeholder text to guide users conversationally.

 5. Poor Error Handling That Wastes User Effort

-How to fix it: Use inline validation that shows errors in real time, at field level, as users complete each input.
-Error messages should be specific: not 'Invalid email' but 'Please enter a valid email address, e.g. name@example.com'.
-Avoid surfacing all errors only after a full submission attempt.
+How to fix it: Use inline validation that flags errors in real time, at field level, as users type.
+Make messages specific: not "Invalid email" but "Please enter a valid email address, for example name@example.com."
+Avoid surfacing every error only after a full submission attempt.

 6. Forms That Break or Feel Painful on Mobile

-How to fix it: Test every form on at least two real mobile devices, not just browser responsive simulators.
-Use correct input types (email, tel, text) so the right keyboard triggers.
-Ensure tap targets are at least 44px.
-Avoid relying on hover states for validation.
+How to fix it: Test on at least two real devices, not just a browser simulator.
+Use correct input types (email, tel, text) so the right keyboard appears, keep tap targets at 44 pixels or more, and avoid hover-dependent validation.
+My responsive web design guide and mobile landing page optimisation for Singapore go further on mobile.

 7. Weak or Generic Submit CTAs

-The submit button is the final micro-moment of commitment.
-It is the last point at which a user decides whether to follow through or step back.
-A generic button that says 'Submit' or 'Send' does none of the work that a good CTA should do at this stage.
+The submit button is the final micro-moment of commitment, the last point at which a user decides to follow through or step back.
+A generic "Submit" or "Send" does none of the work a good CTA should at that moment, so momentum dies right at the final click with no reassurance and no value framing.

-How to fix it: Replace generic labels with action-oriented, benefit-led copy.
-'Send My Enquiry', 'Start the Conversation', or 'Book My Free Consultation' all perform better than 'Submit'.
-Pair the button with a single trust signal: a privacy note, a response time expectation, or a no-commitment statement.
+How to fix it: Replace generic labels with action-led, benefit-led copy: "Send My Enquiry", "Start the Conversation", or "Book My Free Consultation" all outperform "Submit".
+Pair the button with a single trust signal, such as a privacy note or a response-time expectation.

 Contact Form UX for Singapore Businesses: What's Different